DS-100/textbook/notebooks/ch17/hyp_introduction.md

-If there were really no difference between the two distributions in the underlying population, then we should be able to shuffle all the birth weights randomly among the mothers.
+If there were really no difference between the two distributions in the underlying population, then whether each mother was a maternal smoker or not should not affect the average birth weight.
+In other words, the label True or False with respect to maternal smoking should make no difference to the average.

+Therefore, in order to simulate the test statistic under the null hypothesis, we can shuffle all the birth weights randomly among the mothers.
 This is called random permutation.
-This method allows us to simulate the test statistic under the null hypothesis as demonstrated below.
+Let's use this technique below on our data.

 ```
 n = len(baby) #Total number of babies
-shuffled_weights = baby["Birth Weight"].sample(n, replace = True)
+shuffled_weights = baby["Birth Weight"].sample(n, replace = False)
 baby["Shuffled Birth Weight"] = np.array(shuffled_weights)
 baby.head()
 ```